sercankulcu/sercankulcu.github.io/_pages/about.md

 In addition to my work as a researcher and lecturer, I have also been teaching OOP and Java courses since 2015.
 I have experience teaching a variety of topics related to software engineering, including object-oriented programming, design patterns, data structures, and algorithms.

-On this website, you will find information about my research and teaching activities, as well as my publications and other professional work.
-I am also available for consulting services in the areas of computer networks and embedded systems.
-Please feel free to contact me if you have any questions or inquiries.

 Thank you for visiting my website!

 **Note:** If any licensed content is found on the website, please don't hesitate to contact me via the links on the left-hand side.
 You can be sure that any related content will be quickly removed within 24 hours.